js20org/automate-cli/README.md

 ### Install / Upgrade
-`emp install` should be used if you want to install a local empiriska package (you need to release it locally first).
+`emp install` should be used if you want to install a local emp package (you need to release it locally first).
 The install command is ran on a single project where you want the package to be installed.

 The `emp upgrade` command can be ran on a root level and will upgrade local dependencies of all packages found by recursive search.
 If there are no local changes and you are on the master branch it will also push a commit with the package update.